Dedicated static IP vs shared IP vs residential IP: how to choose

-Shared IP, dedicated IP, and static IP options fit different workflows.
+Dedicated static IP, shared IP, and residential IP fit different workflows.
 Shared routes fit light everyday access.
-Dedicated or static IP options fit long-running work, team collaboration, allowlisting, and fixed outbound address needs.
+A dedicated static IP — one user per IP, never shared or recycled — fits long-running work, team collaboration, allowlisting, and fixed outbound address needs.

 Light use